Unqork’s Internal API: Delete APIs

 Now, let's preview the module and test the configuration.

-1. Preview the preconfigured module in Express View Express View is how your end-user views you application.
+1. Preview the preconfigured module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

 2. In Express View, right-click anywhere on the page.